jgaeddert/liquid-dsp/doc/core/logging.rst

+.. _logging:

 Logging
 =======

-|liquid| includes a baseline logging capability
+|liquid| includes a baseline logging capability to allow run-time control of
+terminal output (level, formatting, etc.).
-that was heavily influenced by `https://github.com/rxi/log.c <https://github.com/rxi/log.c>`_
+Logging functionality is heavily influenced by `https://github.com/rxi/log.c <https://github.com/rxi/log.c>`_ (including compile-time variadic arguments, callbacks, and file output), but includes the following extensions

-Basline features:

 * Minimal overhead
 * Ability to write to files and/or custom callbacks
 * Level selectable dynamically at run-time
-* Compile-time ability to remove capability for speed improvements
-* Ability to create loggers separate from internal |liquid| logging
 * Customizable formatting (color, file, line number, date/timestamp, variadic arguments)
 * Thread-safe
 * Custom logging callbacks

+* Compile-time ability to remove capability for speed improvements
+* Internal static logger used for tracing specific to |liquid|
+* Integration with :ref:`error` to log errors with the library
 * Counters for tracking number of log events of each type
+* Customizable output formatting (time stamps
+* Ability to create loggers separate from internal |liquid| logging

 Log Levels
 ----------